-Many factors were considered by the District's administration during the process of developing the fiscal year 2018-19 budget.
-The primary factors were decreasing student enrollments, salary increases and related costs.
-Fluctuations in student enrollment necessitate the development of a budget focused on service to students along with improving efficiencies in operations.
+Many factors were considered by the District's administration during the process of developing the fiscal year 2019-20 budget.
+The primary factors were increased state funding levels, salary increases and staffing needs in order to increase student support services.
+Fluctuations in student enrollment necessitate the development of a budget focused on maximizing student services and outcomes along with improving efficiencies in operations.
+As a result, the 2019-20 budget included prioritization of a district wide strategic plan and job classification and compensation studies.

-These indicators were considered when adopting the budget for fiscal year 2018-19.
-The Budget expenditures in the General Fund increased 5.8% to \$18,708,789 in fiscal year 2018-19.
+These indicators were considered when adopting the budget for fiscal year 2019-20.
+The Budget expenditures in the General Fund increased 4.5% to \$19,726,395 in fiscal year 2019-20.
 The change in funding was a direct result of increased state funding levels per pupil.

-Additionally, voters authorized \$50 million in bond funding to remodel, renovate and improve school facilities, buildings and grounds.
-The first phase of bond building fund projects began in summer 2018 and are expected to continue through the remainder of fiscal year 2018-19.
+Additionally, voters authorized \$1.5 million in annual capital outlay override funding to adopt new curriculum and provide 1:1 technology.
+The first year of capital override funding began in 2018-19 and will continue through fiscal year 2024-25.

-The Arizona State Retirement System increased both the employer and employee contribution from 11.50% of salary to 11.80% of employee salaries beginning with the 2018-19 fiscal year.
+The Arizona State Retirement System increased both the employer and employee contribution from 11.80% of salary to 12.11% of employee salaries beginning with the 2019-20 fiscal year.

 The district currently pays 100% the health insurance premium for all qualified employees.
-The District's cost for health insurance premiums decreased by 4.1% from the prior year, and was considered in the development of the 2018-19 budget.
+The District's cost for health insurance premiums decreased by 9.3% from the prior year, and was considered in the development of the 2019-20 budget.